-There are 30 salt water disposal wells operated by 12 companies located in the nine-township area surrounding the WIPP Site.
+There are currently 31 salt water disposal wells, an increase of one over the last year, operated by 14 companies (12 companies in 1999) located in the nine-township area surrounding the WIPP Site.
 Three operators, Devon Energy, Pogo Producing, and Yates Petroleum have four or more salt water disposal wells.
-Of the thirty SWD wells, 26 are currently disposing of produced brine water.
-Four wells are shut-in and not being used at this time.
 Injection depths range from 3,800 to 8,200 feet.
-Injection pressures range from 20 psi to 900 psi.
 During the last year, all operated within their maximum permitted injection pressure.
-Volumes of disposed brine water ranged from 496 barrels per month to 83,000 barrels per month.
 The volume of disposed brine water depends on the number of producing wells maintained by the operator in the immediate vicinity of the SWD well.

-2.9 Pipeline Activity
+2.10 Pipeline Activity